-Violation Type Violation Begin Violation End Violation Explanation CCR ADEQUACY/AVAILABILITY/CONTENT 07/01/2023 2023 We failed to provide to you, our drinking water customers, an annual report that adequately informed you about the quality of our drinking water and the risks from exposure to contaminants detected in our drinking water.
+Violation Type Violation Begin Violation End Violation Explanation CCR ADEQUACY/AVAILABILITY/CONTENT 07/01/2023 00/11/2021 We failed to provide to you, our drinking water customers, an annual report that adequately informed you about the quality of our drinking water and the risks from exposure to contaminants detected in our drinking water.

 Failure to include corrective actions for violations on the 2022 CCR.
 No further action is required.
+This was documented on the 2023 CCR distributed last year as well.